Angela’s home is in Ridgway, Colorado, but she travels to the farthest reaches of the world more than two thirds of every year for work and play.

-Angela was the first woman to join the American Mountain Guides Association Instructor Team and is the only woman that teaches and examines in all three disciplines; rock, alpine and ski.
-She is one of 3 instructor team leaders working with and supervising 45 other instructors.
-She is also a member of the Technical Committee, and served on the Board of Directors for 6 years.
+Angela was the first woman to join the American Mountain Guides Association Instructor Team; she teaches and examines in all three disciplines: rock, alpine and ski.
+Angela is the current President of the AMGA and serves on the Board of Directors.
 Guiding has been her sole career since she graduated from Prescott College in 1986.

 She loves climbing with women and is a passionate teacher.
-Angela started working with Chicks with Picks in 2000, and has only missed one season.
-She’s taught for Women that Rock, Chicks on Crack and teaches Women’s Clinics annually at the Ouray Ice Festival.
+Angela began working with Chicks with Picks in 2000.
+She has taught for Women that Rock, Chicks on Crack and teaches Women’s Clinics annually at the Ouray Ice Festival.
 Being a minority in a male dominated guiding profession, Angela makes an effort to mentor and encourage other women to pursue the guiding path.

-Little know facts are that she loves throwing bombs out of helicopters, dark beer, espresso, polar plunges in Antarctica, dancing with her partner, spring skiing with her Jack Russell and making tight connections in airports.
-The grass doesn’t grow under Angela’s feet but she’s fully present in the moment and doesn’t waste a day.
+Little know facts are that she loves throwing bombs out of helicopters, dark beer, espresso, polar plunges in Antarctica, spring skiing with her Jack Russell and making tight connections in airports.
+The grass doesn’t grow under Angela’s feet, but she’s fully present in the moment and doesn’t waste a day.